 A cornea transplant is an operation to remove all or part of a damaged cornea and replace it with healthy donor tissue.

-The type of cornea transplant you have will depend on which part of the cornea is damaged or how much of the cornea needs replacing.
+The type of cornea transplant you have will depend on which part of the cornea is damaged and how much of the cornea needs replacing.
 The options include:

-A cornea transplant can be carried out under general anaesthetic (where you are unconscious) or local anaesthetic (where the area is numbed and you’re awake).
-The procedure usually takes less than an hour and depending on your circumstances, you either leave hospital the same day or stay overnight.
+A cornea transplant can be carried out under general or local anaesthetic.
+The procedure usually takes less than an hour and depending on your circumstances; you can either leave the hospital the same day or stay overnight.

-If the procedure involves the transplantation of the outer cornea, the new outer cornea is held in place with stitches, which usually stay in for more than 12 months.
+If the procedure involves the transplantation of the outer cornea, the new outer cornea is held in place with stitches, which usually stay in for at least12 months.

-An endothelial transplant (EK) doesn’t require stitches.
-It’s held in place by an air bubble until a few days later, when it naturally sticks to the deep layer of the cornea.
+An endothelial transplant doesn’t require stitches.
+It’s held in place by an air bubble until a few days later when it naturally sticks to the deep layer of the cornea.

 In most cases, a cornea transplant procedure lasts less than an hour.